xrpronin17/xrpl-dev-portal/content/concepts/payment-system-basics/accounts/depositauth.md

 Preauthorization is currency-agnostic.
 You cannot preauthorize accounts for specific currencies only.

-To preauthorize a particular sender, send a [DepositPreauth transaction][] with the address of another account to preauthorize in the `Authorize` field.
-To revoke preauthorization, provide the other account's address in the `Unauthorize` field instead.
-Specify your own address in the `Account` field as usual.
+To preauthorize a particular sender, send a [DepositPreauth transaction][] with the address of another account to preauthorize in the <span class="code-snippet">Authorize</span> field.
+To revoke preauthorization, provide the other account's address in the <span class="code-snippet">Unauthorize</span> field instead.
+Specify your own address in the <span class="code-snippet">Account</span> field as usual.
 You can preauthorize or unauthorize accounts even if you do not currently have DepositAuth enabled; the preauthorization status you set for other accounts is saved, but has no effect unless you enable DepositAuth.
 An account cannot preauthorize itself.
 Preauthorizations are one-directional, and have no effect on payments going the opposite direction.

 Preauthorizing another account adds a [DepositPreauth object](depositpreauth-object.html) to the ledger, which increases the [owner reserve](reserves.html#owner-reserves) of the account providing the authorization.
 If the account revokes this preauthorization, doing so removes the object and decreases the owner reserve.